FTWinston/react-router-use-breadcrumbs/README.md

 ### Example: go up one level

-If the "last" crumb refers to the "current page," then the "second last" crumb refers to its parent.
+If the "last" crumb refers to the current page, then the "second last" crumb refers to its parent.
 [Rendering just that breadcrumb][5] will provide a link to "go up one level."

 ```jsx
 const breadcrumbs = useBreadcrumbs();